 The Senate late Thursday passed historic, broad-based legislation that calls for a sweeping overhaul of the nation's financial regulatory system, including regulation of the over-the-counter (OTC) derivatives market for the first time.

 The bill cleared the Senate by a partisan vote of 59-39, with four Republicans voting in favor of the measure, which contains derivatives provisions that are both supported and opposed by oil and natural gas producers, industrial users and manufacturers.
-The Senate and House will now move to reconcile their respective bills in conference (S. 3217, HR 4173), a process that should be a doozy.
-The House passed its financial regulatory reform bill in December (see Daily GPI, Dec.
+The Senate and House will now move to reconcile their respective bills in conference (S. 3217, HR 4173), a process that could get rough as Wall Street lobbyists make a last ditch attempt to derail more stringent parts of the legislation.
+The House passed its financial regulatory reform bill in December (see NGI, Dec.
 14, 2009).

 "There's no doubt that during that time [conference], the financial industry and their lobbyists will keep on fighting" to weaken the reform bill, said President Obama Thursday following the successful cloture vote, which cleared the way for a final vote on the Senate bill.
 "I will ensure that we arrive at a final product that is both effective and responsible -- one that holds Wall Street to high standards of accountability and secures financial stability."

-Senate passage of the 1,400-page financial regulatory reform bill was a major victory for Obama, who has been working, along with Senate leadership, toward this goal since the credit and financial meltdown in late 2008.
+Senate passage of the 1,400-page financial regulatory reform bill was a major victory for Obama, who, with Senate leadership, has been working toward this goal since the credit and financial meltdown in late 2008.

 Of key interest to the energy industry, the bill seeks to curb commodities market speculation by forcing OTC derivatives trades onto regulated exchanges and clearinghouses.
 It provides an exemption to the trading/clearing requirement for large commercial traders who use derivatives to hedge the risk associated with trading of physical products.